Rapol/lambda-utils/README.md

 #### SQL Connection

 The wrapper provides the ability to create and close SQL connections.
-To ask for a SQL connection you must set the `dbConnection` option:
+To ask for a SQL connection you must set the `dbConnection` option to true:

 ```
-// SQL onnection will be passed as an argument to your function
+// SQL connection will be passed as an argument to your function
-const getUsers = (event, context, routeInfo, connection) => console.log(connection);
+const getUsers = async (event, context, routeInfo, connection) => {
+    const users = await connection.query('SELECT * FROM user);
+    // Don't need to close the connection, lambda wrapper will do it for you
+    return users;
+};

 const routes = {
     '/users': {